mandolyte/uw-journal/research/Understanding React-Grid-Layout.md

 It is not known what these are used for, nor if they are needed.

+*I have discovered that the two must have the same number of rows.*

 ## minH and minW

 The component properties says these are numbers, but no other info is provided.